ZinebAissaoui/ZinebAissaoui/README.md

 ### :man_technologist: About Me :

 <p><strong>🔍 Turning data into strategic decisions</strong> <br>
       Welcome!
-I’m Ilyass El Fourati, a passionate Data Scientist and engineer dedicated to uncovering insights and delivering impactful solutions through data.
+I’m Zineb Aissaoui, a passionate Data Scientist and engineer dedicated to uncovering insights and delivering impactful solutions through data.
 With a strong academic background in Data Science (École Centrale Casablanca, Lille, and Marseille), I merge advanced technical expertise with strategic thinking to solve complex business challenges.<br>
       <br>
       <strong>💡 What I do:</strong>
       <ul>